Alicia Previn: Author

-Previn has authored children's books addressing the ecological future regarding earthworms, tortoises bees.
+Previn has authored children's books addressing the ecological future including regarding earthworms, tortoises, and bees.
 The Earthworm Book includes instructions on how to start a small worm farm.
 Previn is also involved in the Bio-Dynamic Farming method.
-In "Give Bees a Chance" Previn deliberately put a picture of a bee on the top corner of every page.
+In Give Bees a Chance Previn deliberately put a picture of a bee on the top corner of every page.
 “That means the child has to touch it every time they turn the page."
 It is meant to help them lose their fear of being stung.

 Personal life

-In the early 1970s, Previn joined the cult the Source Family and moved with the family to San Francisco.
+In the early 1970s, Previn joined the cult of the Source Family and moved with the family to San Francisco.
 After the death of their leader, Father Yod, the cult disbanded in 1978.